-Besides its eco-friendliness, bamboo has many other advantages over other flooring materials.
+Besides its eco-friendliness, there are many other advantages of bamboo over other flooring materials.

 Bamboo is Widely Available

-Before the green movement really took off, it was often hard to find eco-friendly building materials.
-But that has all changed and bamboo is now widely available at big box stores and also on the internet at great prices.
+Before the green movement really took off, it was often hard to find sustainable building materials, but that has changed and bamboo is now widely available at big box stores and online.

-The natural striations in the bamboo stalks give the floors a unique beauty that is attractive in any room.
-Bamboo is also not a fad, it is a timeless material, so you know your floors will look just as attractive in 15 years as they do the day you install them.
+The natural striations in the bamboo stalks give the floors a unique beauty in any room.
+Bamboo is not a fad, it’s a timeless material, so you know your floors will look just as attractive in 15 years as they do the day you install them.

 Stylish and Versatile

 One of the most important things to consider when picking a floor is how it will work with your décor.
-Bamboo flooring comes in a wide range of colors and styles, including handscraped and engineered planks, all with the beautiful marbling effect that is typical of strand woven bamboo flooring.
+Bamboo comes in a wide range of colors and styles, including hand-scraped and engineered planks, all with the beautiful marbling effect typical of strand woven bamboo flooring.

-Aesthetically speaking, bamboo is a very versatile material as it comes in myriad shades and grains.
-This advantage is twofold: Regardless of your existing room’s furnishing and décor, you are bound to find a shade of bamboo that compliments it beautifully.
-Secondly, because there is such a large selection of bamboo planks, you can install it in your entire house and have different looks throughout.
+Regardless of your existing room’s furnishing and décor, you’re bound to find a shade of bamboo that compliments it beautifully.
+Secondly, since there is such a large selection of bamboo planks, you can install them in your entire house and have different looks throughout.

 When you’re deciding to put new floors down in your house, particularly if it’s in several rooms, the costs of parts and labor can easily mount up.

-Compared to traditional hardwood floors, bamboo is very affordable so it’s a great choice for those who want to live green but need to do so on a budget.
+Compared to traditional hardwood floors, bamboo is very affordable which makes it a great choice for those who want to live green but need to do so on a budget.
 Typically, you can get premium lengths (long planks) and widths (wide planks) at about half the price you would pay for traditional hardwoods in those same dimensions.

-More people than ever are concerned about the future of our planet and want to make greener choices in their day-to-day lives in order to reduce their negative impact on the world.
-That’s why they’re choosing bamboo flooring.
+More people than ever are concerned about the future of our planet.
+To reduce their negative impact on the world, they make greener choices in their day-to-day lives; that’s why they choose bamboo flooring.

 Why is bamboo the green choice?
 There are so many reasons, but let’s look at just a few.